Terrance McKinney: Ultimate Fighting Championship

-Replacing Lando Vannata, McKinney took a short notice fight with Mike Breeden on August 12, 2023, at UFC on ESPN: Luque vs. dos Anjos.
+Replacing Lando Vannata, McKinney took a short notice fight with Mike Breeden on August 12, 2023, at UFC on ESPN 51.
 He won the fight via technical knockout in round one.

 McKinney was scheduled to face Chris Duncan on October 14, 2023, at UFC Fight Night 230.
 However, Duncan withdrew due to visa issues, and was replaced by promotional newcomer Brendon Marotte.
 McKinney won the fight via technical knockout just twenty seconds into the bout.

 McKinney faced Esteban Ribovics on May 11, 2024, at UFC on ESPN 56.
 He lost the fight early in the first round by knockout via a head kick.

 McKinney was scheduled to face an opponent to-be-announced on October 12, 2024 at UFC Fight Night 244.
 However, his name was removed from the card for unknown reasons.

 McKinney faced Damir Hadžović on February 1, 2025 at UFC Fight Night 250.
 He won the fight by technical knockout via ground-and-pound in the first round.

 McKinney faced Viacheslav Borshchev on June 28, 2025 at UFC 317.
 He won the fight via a guillotine choke submission within the first minute of the first round.

-McKinney is scheduled to face Chris Duncan on December 6, 2025, at UFC 323.
+McKinney faced Chris Duncan on December 6, 2025, at UFC 323.
+He lost the fight via an anaconda choke submission in the first round.

+McKinney faced Kyle Nelson on March 28, 2026 at UFC Fight Night 271.
+He won the fight via technical knockout 24 seconds into the first round.

+McKinney faced King Green on July 11, 2026 at UFC 329.
+He lost the fight by technical knockout with one second remaining in the first round.

+McKinney is scheduled to face Jim Miller on November 14, 2026 at UFC 334.